Mass spectrometry: the mechanics

 \frac{N'}{N}=e^{-\frac{N_{A}mgh}{RT}}\; \; \; \; \; \; \; (9)

-If Avogadro’s hypothesis that ‘equal volumes of all gases at the same temperature and pressure have the same number of molecules’ is true, Nin eq9 must be constant for different ideal gases.
-To determine the value of NA, Perrin in principle needed to perhaps count the number of molecules per unit volume at the upper and lower levels of the cylinder (of fixed height, h, at a constant temperature, Tfor a particular gas and repeat the count for other gases with different m, and calculate the average value of NA.
+If Avogadro’s hypothesis – that ‘equal volumes of all gases at the same temperature and pressure have the same number of molecules’ – is true, Nin eq9 must be constant for different ideal gases.
+To determine the value of NA, Perrin would need to (i) count the number of molecules per unit volume at the upper and lower levels of the cylinder (of fixed height, h, at a constant temperature, Tfor a particular gas, (ii) repeat the count for other gases with different m, and (iii) calculate the average value of NA.
 However, a problem arose.

 next article: The experiment